Connections > Snowflake Data Cloud connection > Prepare for authentication

 Standard

-To connect to Snowflake using standard authentication, you need the Snowflake account user name and password.
+To connect to Snowflake using standard authentication, you need the Snowflake user name, password, account name, and warehouse name.

 Let's get the required details such as the Snowflake account name, warehouse, and role details from the Snowflake account.